ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R171]** The "Add BPI Subject" operation a BPI invokes MUST be initiated only by an authorized BPI on the IVSM.

-**[R172]** An authorized BPI Subject on an IVSM MUST only be able to remove itself through the "Remove API User" operation.
+**[R172]** An authorized BPI Subject on an IVSM MUST only be able to remove itself through the "Remove BPI Subject" operation.

 **[R173]** The IVSM MUST NOT be able to prevent a BPI Subject from removing itself from the IVSM.

 **[R174]** The "Add BPI Subject" or "Remove BPI Subject" Operation MUST have the following properties:
-* The unique identifier of the IVSM
+* The unique identifier of the target IVSM
 * The unique identifier of the invoking BPI Subject
 * The unique identifier of the added or removed BPI Subject
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject